gambitproject/jsgte/fileformats/strategic.md

 for extensive form, normal form, and sequence form.
 However, we should not re-introduce "normal form" for this purpose only.
-In addition, the sequence form is not well known.
+In addition, the sequence form is not well known, nor is the abbreviation "SF" for "sequence form".

 I suggest the following alternatives (for discussion):

 * EF for extensive form
-* SF or STF for strategic form (also known as normal form)
+* SF (or possibly STF) for strategic form (also known as normal form)
-* QF or SQF for the seQuence form
+* QF (or possibly SQF) for the seQuence form

+Further common abbreviations:

+* NE for Nash equilibrium
+* SPNE for subgame perfect Nash equilibrium.

 ## Definition

 The SF (strategic form) is specified by a set of
-N *players*, each of which has a set of *strategies*, and *payoffs* defined for each player as follows.
+N *players*, each of which has a nonempty set of *strategies*, and *payoffs* defined for each player as follows.
+N is a positive integer.
 A *strategy profile* is an N-tuple of strategies, one for each player.
 The SF specifies a payoff to each player for each strategy